hypertextstudios/FindUsAt/readme.txt

 == Changelog ==

+= 1.2 =
+* Code changes for handling output
+* Updated some styles
+* Added correct information about the author
+* Added check for map element before running javascript
+* split the map and the list of locations into two shortcodes

 = 1.1 =
 * Auto zoom and pan map to fit all markers
 * Added list of locations under map